authelia/authelia/docs/content/configuration/miscellaneous/logging.md

 ---
 title: "Log"
 description: "Configuring the Log Settings."
-lead: "Authelia performs logging to various locations.
+summary: "Authelia performs logging to various locations.
 This section describes how to configure and tune this."
 date: 2021-06-01T14:09:50+10:00
 draft: false
 images: []